glouwa/d3-hypertree/readme.md

 ## Webpack

 D3-hypertree is tested with webpack.
-Dont forget to add the hypertree css to your projects.
+Remember to add one of the hypertree css files to your projects.
 To make the example snippets compatible to the prebuilt bundle, the following usage examples will assume an import like this:
 ```typescript